knewplay/book-programming-essential/0. Computer Fundamentals/computer_fundamentals_2.md

 The processing unit, or CPU (Central Processing Unit) in a laptop, is where the computations, data manipulations and instruction executions take place, controlling the overall operation of the system.

 When it comes to saving information on a laptop, there are two kinds of methods which are used together: long-term "storage" in the form of a hard disk drive (HDD) or a solid-state drive (SSD), and temporary "memory" in the form of Random Access Memory (RAM).
-The

 > There is a difference between storage and memory when we talk about a computer.
 To learn more about it, I recommend you read [this short article](https://student.cs.uwaterloo.ca/~cs100/F21content/02-03-secondary-storage.html), followed by [this article](https://student.cs.uwaterloo.ca/~cs100/F21content/02-04-memory.html) containing a great analogy.
 However, please note that the author of the article refers to "memory" as "primary memory", and "storage" as "secondary storage".
 Do not get lost/confused by this terminology.